angedupre/test-gov-radicle/purpose.md

 # Our Purpose 🌱

-Established in 2020, the Better Internet Foundation is a Swiss non-profit committed to supporting projects and people developing resilient, non-extractive peer-to-peer technologies that promote Internet freedom.
+Established in 2020, the XXX Foundation is a non-profit committed to ...

-# Our Articles of Association
+# Our Deed, Commercial Register
-To be decided...

-For more information go to: https://betterinternet.foundation/
+For more information go to: website